jo-finndian/aleo/README.md

 * Socket.io

 ## <a name="setup">Setup</a>
+**IMPORTANT**: After cloning the repo, extract 'server.zip' and save to a separate folder – it cannot be run within the same project folder as the rest of the app.

 To run this project, you must have an [Expo](https://expo.io/) account.
 Once you have an Expo account, and Expo is installed on your machine, simply run:

 npm install